pantheon-systems/documentation/source/_docs/drupal-cron.md

 [Elysia Cron](https://www.drupal.org/project/elysia_cron){.external} gives you another way to disable cron in Drupal.
 Elysia Cron will allow more granular control of what happens when Drupal cron runs.

-To disable the cron using Elysia, Go to settings,select Global disable and save configuration.
+To disable cron using Elysia, go to the module's settings, and check **Global disable**:

 ![disable cron globally by Elysia Cron](/source/docs/assets/images/disable_cron_elysia.png)

-Check the status of cron, notice that the cron was disabled and when you click on the Run Cron shows an error message.
+Then in the status tab, confirm that cron was disabled by clicking on the **Run cron** button, which should show an error message:

 ![test_disabled cron globally by Elysia Cron](/source/docs/assets/images/test_elysia_disable.png)